sooriyaarachchi/pybites.github.io-src/content/codechallenge39.md

 1. Add tests for one of your repos that lacks tests.
 You can use [BetterCodeHub](https://pybit.es/codechallenge35.html) to see how badly a project needs tests.

-2. Use Pytest to add tests for [a simple Flask API](https://pybit.es/simple-flask-api.html), code [here](https://github.com/pybites/blog_code/blob/master/flaskapi/app.py).
+2. Use pytest to add tests for [a simple Flask API](https://pybit.es/simple-flask-api.html), code [here](https://github.com/pybites/blog_code/blob/master/flaskapi/app.py).

 3. As mentioned in [Talk Python #132: Contributing to open source](https://talkpython.fm/episodes/show/132/contributing-to-open-source), testing and documentation are great ways to contribute to open source.
 So like option 1. you could add tests to an open source project you like.
-Not only does this improve your understanding of the code, you also get to give something back, learning Pytest as you go.
+Not only does this improve your understanding of the code, you also get to give something back, learning pytest as you go.
 Besides, as stated in [challenge #38](https://pybit.es/codechallenge38.html): this  month any PR also counts towards [Hacktoberfest](https://hacktoberfest.digitalocean.com/).

-Any tests will do, the purpose of this challenge is to get your feet wet with Pytest.
+Any tests will do, the purpose of this challenge is to get your feet wet with pytest.
 However you probably get the most out of this challenge if you play a bit with [fixtures](https://docs.pytest.org/en/latest/fixture.html#fixture) and other [features/use cases](https://docs.pytest.org/en/latest/example/index.html).

 ### Bonus